A Thread in Time

 Not for a single night’s mistake.

 “Ye’ll do what is required.
-Fer the honour of this hoose, there will be no more argument.”
+Fer the honour of this house, there will be no more argument.”

-Elspeth swallowed hard, tasting the bitterness of defeat.
+Elspeth swallowed hard, bitterness sharp on her tongue.

 She had fought once.